danielnemenyi/latoupiefolle/_notes/2021-08-15-educational-equipment-and-militant-interventions.md

 at stake; she makes it clear that it's not a 'hold-up', i.e. just completing whatever needed to be done for the Ministry; there was an investment in it, and the sense of a 'subversive' work.
-She doubts however if this 'subversion; is not just a cover for not doing anything, i.e., perhaps, for the abandonment of militant activity.
+She doubts however if this 'subversion'; is it not just a cover for not doing anything? i.e., perhaps, for the abandonment of militant activity.
 On the relation to 'theory' she asks if Anti-Oedipus functions as a doctrine.
 She says she does find it annoying that sometimes the language of Anti-Oedipus, - 'multiplicity of flux' etc, is used as a